Thopic/TCR_pairings/readme.md

 ## Analysis and generation of the figure of the paper

-The different figures appearing in the paper and their generating code can be found in the *.ipynb (python notebook) files in the `Notes` folder.
+The different figures appearing in the paper and their generating code can be found in the *.ipynb (python notebook) files in the `Notes/` folder.
 All notebooks are jupyter notebooks and work with Python 3.6+ (and probably 3+).

 More precisely:
 - `correlations_VJ.ipynb`: Contains the correlations between the V and J genes fragments for the different pairings, as well as the model used to model them.